Nisha Pahuja: Career

-Pahuja studied English Literature at the University of Toronto, with the intention of writing fiction.
+Pahuja studied English Literature while attending Erindale College at the University of Toronto, with the intention of writing fiction.
+She graduated with a Bachelor of Arts in 1994.
 A chance meeting with local Canadian Producer, Geeta Sondhi, who hired her as a researcher on the CBC documentary "Some Kind of Arrangement" set her on the path to documentary filmmaking.

 Pahuja chose to focus her efforts on documentary filmmaking specifically because she loved seeking real individuals with real stories who paint a great picture of bigger societal problems.
 Real stories attract her because, "A human being reveals themselves to you in such a profound kind of way.
 I think I was just really drawn to that, to the idea of real people, real stories and being able to connect to them.".

 Early in her Career, Pahuja worked as a researcher with Canadian filmmakers John Walker and Ali Kazimi.
 Soon after, Pahuja began her own filmmaking career.

 Her films have been successful internationally including North America and India.
 The World Before Her, which explored the complex and conflicting environment for young girls in India by following women participating in the Miss India Pageant as well as girls being trained in the Durga Vahini, the women's wing of the VHP.
 "The World Before Her" premiered at the Tribeca International Film Festival where is won the Best Documentary award.
 The film went on to screen at numerous festivals world-wide picking up several awards along the way including Best Canadian Documentary Hot Docs and the Vancouver Film Critics' Best Canadian Documentary Award.